Newborn & Baby Circumcision Clinic in IrelandIreland Clinic2021-06-04T12:34:42-04:00

 Guidance and follow-up continues afterwards, with written and verbal instructions on how to provide care after the circumcision.
 The goal is to minimize your child’s discomfort and promote healing.

 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.
 Our doctors are available by phone after surgery and will respond quickly to any questions or concerns.

-The ideal age is within the first two weeks of birth, but at our clinic we provide circumcision for males of all ages including older children, adolescents, and adults.
+The ideal age is within the first two weeks of birth.
 Since newborn babies are less aware, recover faster, and the risk of complications is lower, families should try their best to have circumcision done as close to this time period as possible.
 However, it is common for a variety of reasons that circumcision will be done at a later time.
+Our clinic offers circumcision for babies up to 1 year of age, as well as adult procedures for males over 16 years old.

 The Pollock circumcision method creator, Dr. Pollock, has published a study that shows our pain control process is highly effective.
 Many babies can sleep right through the quick procedure.
 Most babies experience little or no pain at all.